North Hilariously Disses Kim Kardashian's Parenting While Crashing PSA

 As the video continues, Kim begs North, "Can you not jump on the bed?
 Give me like two seconds to seriously do this!"

-Though she and North have some fun, Kim insists, "Trust me, I want to get out more than you know," as her oldest child pokes her.
+Though she and North have some fun, Kim insists, "Trust me, I want to get out more than you know," as her 6-year-old child pokes her.

-When she adds that it's important to do "mental health checks" on friends and loved ones, North shouts, "You should be more busy of your kids, not your friends!"
+When she adds that it's important to do "mental health checks" on friends and loved ones, North shouts, "You should be more busy [with] your kids, not your friends!"

 Kim laughs, replying, "Facts."